12 of the best city breaks in the UK 2024

 Things to see and do in Bath

 The Roman Baths are undoubtedly the most popular tourist attraction in the city.
-Below today’s street level, the Sacred Spring, Roman Temple, Roman Bath House collections of artefacts tell the story of the Roman way of life in the city.
+Below today’s street level, the Sacred Spring, Roman Temple, and Roman Bath House collections of artefacts tell the story of the Roman way of life.